Exunys/Exunys-ESP/README.md

 ### The documentation for the interactive functions of this module can be found by clicking [here](https://exunys.gitbook.io/exunys-esp-documentation/) or at the following link:
 ### https://exunys.gitbook.io/exunys-esp-documentation/

+More detailed information for this project will be documented by time in this README.md document.

 # 👋 Introduction

 First of all, to implement the module in your script's environment you must use the function `loadstring` like below: